 AC Filters for People with Allergies

-Many people suffer from allergies, and indoor air quality (IAQ) either makes it easier or more difficult to deal with the unpleasant symptoms.
-If your goal is to improve IAQ and limit the amount of allergens in your home, selecting the correct AC filter is essential.
-Learn which air filter ratings are preferred for people living with allergies and recommendations for choosing11 the right air conditioner filter.
+Many people experience allergies, and indoor air quality (IAQ) either makes it easier or more difficult to control symptoms.
+If your goal is to improve IAQ and limit the amount of allergens in your home, picking out the right AC filter is imperative.
+Learn which air filter ratings are the most useful for people living with allergies and guidelines for choosing the right AC filter.

 Allergens and Indoor Air Quality

-Allergens are substances that generate allergic reactions in affected individuals.
+Allergens are elements that cause allergic reactions in some individuals.
 Common indoor allergens include:

 - Dust mites